Jivraj2003/online-retail-data-analysis/README.md

 A project showcasing data cleaning, transformation, visualization, RFM analysis, and customer churn analysis on a publicly available online retail dataset.

 This repository contains all the code and insights gained from working with the **Online Retail Dataset**, which includes real-world transaction data from a UK-based online store.
 The goal is to explore the data, understand customer behavior, and identify potential churn risks.
+> 📚 **This project was completed with guidance from the [Codebasics YouTube channel](https://www.youtube.com/c/codebasics).
+Big thanks to them for making learning so accessible!**

 ---